David G. Walsh Research Travel Awards

 • …be presenting a poster or paper on vision-related research

-• …be either (i) a graduate student who has not won this award twice, nor won the award in the last two years OR (ii) a postdoctoral researcher who has not yet won this award (postdocs may only win the award once during their postdoctoral training period)
+• …be either (i) a graduate student or PhD staff Scientist or Researcher who has not won this award twice, nor won the award in the last two years OR (ii) a postdoctoral researcher who has not yet won this award (postdocs may only win the award once during their postdoctoral training period)

 • …agree to also present your work at a McPherson ERI-sponsored event (e.g., our monthly seminar series or our Fall poster session) within 1–2 years of receiving your award.

 NOTE: Graduate students are eligible to receive a Walsh Travel Award twice during their years of training, with an interval of at least two academic years between awards.
+PhD staff Scientists and Researchers are eligible to receive a Walsh Travel Award twice, also with an interval of at least two academic years between awards.
 Postdoctoral researchers are only eligible to receive a single award.

 Submission Guidelines: